 When we talk to young startups these days, we repeatedly hear them asking for the same thing, “Cash!”
 It’s true that a certain amount of cash is necessary for any startup.
 But when we press them and ask if they have taken full advantage of their hidden resources, they look back with vacant stares.
-Most have never thought about utilizing their hidden resources, or worse, don’t even know what their hidden resources might be or where to look for them.
+Most have never thought about utilizing their hidden resources.
+Or worse, they don’t even know what their hidden resources might be or where to look for them.

 We’ve seen startups who raise tons of cash tend to spend tons of cash in a “burn rate” that is often unsustainable.
 The cash itself seems to discourage resourcefulness.
 “Why scratch around for resources when you’ve got all this cash?”
 Never mind that you can achieve a positive cash flow before you burn it all up.
 Never mind that there were critical lessons you should have learned by starting out smaller and slower that would help you grow faster and bigger with a more solid understanding of the cost of sales.
 “Just give me the cash!”